 The following steps will be used when turning down an assignment:

 - The individual will directly inform their supervisor that they are turning down the assignment as given.
 (Document using criteria outlined in the risk management process.)

-- Supervisor will notify the Safety Officer immediately upon being informed.
+- The supervisor will notify the Safety Officer immediately upon being informed.
 In the absence of a Safety Officer, the appropriate Section Chief or Incident Commander will be notified.
 This step provides accountability for decisions and initiates communication of safety concerns.

-- If the supervisor requests another resource to perform the assignment, he/she is responsible for informing that resource that the assignment has previously been refused and the reason(s) why.
+- If a supervisor requests another resource to perform the assignment, they are responsible for informing that resource that the assignment has previously been refused and the reason(s) why.

 - The safety hazard should be documented by the submission of a SAFENET or SAFECOM.

 - These actions do not stop an operation from being carried out.
 This protocol is integral to the effective management of risk as it provides timely identification of hazards to the chain of command, raises risk awareness for both leaders and subordinates, and promotes accountability.

 18 Watch Out Situations, PMS 118